-One aspect of university that is sometimes overlooked is the fact that you can actually develop your leadership skills.
+One aspect of the university that is sometimes overlooked is the fact that you can actually develop your leadership skills.

 During your time at university, there are several different activities and processes you can engage in to improve your leadership qualities.

-If you aspire to be a leader or wish to take a career path that involves managing people, university is the perfect place to develop these skills.
+If you aspire to be a leader or wish to take a career path that involves managing people, the university is the perfect place to develop these skills.

-To help understand what we mean, we have listed 5 ways to develop leadership skills at university:
+To help you understand what we mean, we have listed 5 ways to develop leadership skills at university:

 1. Lead a Group Project